Scroll down to see Class & Course Descriptions

 We have two options for introducing the basic concepts of Permaculture.

 Our free Introduction to Permaculture classes are 60-minute online webinars or in-person classes.
 They are set up to help give you a basic overview of what permaculture is and why it can be of use to you in your life.
 These are our level 100 classes, and take place 2-3 times a year and can be found in our event calendar.

-Our Permaculture Classes are full-day classes designed to give you a look into sustainability and regenerative design with a specific focus on one particular aspect of permaculture.
+Our Permaculture Basics classes are full-day, in-person learning opportunities designed to give you a look into sustainability and regenerative design with a specific focus on one particular aspect of permaculture.
 These will take place 2-4 times a year.

 Scroll down to see current class options and details.